cjdbarlow/bedside-notebook/management/cns/autonomic-dysreflexia.md

 Potentially **life-threatening sympathetic overactivity** occurring in patients with a **spinal injury above T6**.

-Syndrome of excess sympathetic activity in patients with
-	* Occurring when:
-		* Spinal injury level is T6 or higher
-		Increasing risk with higher injuries.
-		* Stimulus occurs below the leve o fhte injury
-	*
-	Associated symptoms include:
-		* Bradycardia
-		* Flushing/sweating
-		* Headache
-		* Blurred vision

-				* Treat by:
-			* Remove stimulus
-			* Provide vasodilator
-		* Incidence ↓ with use of neuraxial anaesthesia

 ##Epidemiology and Risk Factors
 ##Pathophysiology
+Requires:
+* Spinal injury level is T6 or higher
-Noxious stimulus below the level of injury:
+* Noxious stimulus below the level of injury:
 	* Ascending sensory fibres convey message to spinal cord
 	* Widespread SNS reflex activity occuring below the level of injury
 	Sympathetic ganglion activity remains uncontrolled due to lack of descending inhibition.
 	* Compensatory parasympathetic activity **above** the level of injury
 		* ↑ BP detected by baroreceptors
 		Leads to compensatory bradycardia.

 ###Aetiology
 Common causes include: